jayoza198/7-days-of-python/README.md

 ## Day 3
 - Understood the concepts of Error Handling in Python
-- Learned about invalid synatx
+- Learned about invalid syntax
 - Exceptions in Python
 - ZeroDivisionError
 - Exception Hierarchy